Gloom and jokes as Financial Times Deutschland laid to rest

-BERLIN (Reuters) - German business daily Financial Times Deutschland (FTD) bade farewell to its readers on Friday in a final edition packed with gallows humor cartoons and melancholy musings on the revolution in the media industry that sealed its fate.
+BERLIN, Dec 7 (Reuters) - German business daily Financial Times Deutschland (FTD) bade farewell to its readers on Friday in a final edition packed with gallows humour cartoons and melancholy musings on the revolution in the media industry that sealed its fate.

 Publisher Gruner + Jahr decided to shut the FTD after accumulating what German media said were 250 million euros ($325 million)in losses since its launch in 2000.
 Around 330 employees are expected to lose their jobs.